Valentine's Day Celebrants Spend More in 2019

 Almost half of the population aren't celebrating Valentine's Day in the traditional sense.

 But about one-third of them are doing something.
-For example, 11.5 percent are giving themselves some love by buying something special.
-Almost 10 percent are getting together with family or friends.
-Almost 4 percent are rebelling against the holiday by purchasing an "anti" Valentine's Day gift.
+For example, 11 percent are giving themselves some love by buying something special.
+Nine percent are getting together with family or friends.
+In 2018, 4 percent rebelled against the holiday by purchasing an "anti" Valentine's Day gift.